savinamdaris/SmarterTestingWithAI/bug_analysis/BugAnalysisTemplate.md

 Score each module from 1–5 based on bug volume, severity, and frequency.
 Recommend what areas should be tested and automated first.

+---
+...And consider the following:

-And cosider the following:1.
-Bug Clustering & Categorization Use case: Group past bugs by similarity to identify recurring patterns and problem areas.
+1. Bug Clustering & Categorization
+Use case: Group past bugs by similarity to identify recurring patterns and problem areas.

 🧠 Prompt LLMs to process historical bug descriptions and group them by root cause, functionality, or severity.